LinaParren/parkeren-amsterdam-2022/README.md

 - Be able to click on the price for a zone
 - Show the selected zones on the map (with use of color)
 - Get indication of cost for parking in specific zone
+- Calculate how much you will be paying

 <br>